Fused K-operators and the $q$-Onsager algebra: Introduction

-A construction of arbitrary spin K-operators for ${\cal A}_q$ is not only important for a better understanding of the universal K-matrix formalism for comodule algebras, but first of all because of applications in quantum integrable systems.
-Namely, as will be reported in~\cite{LBG}, a generating function of a commutative subalgebra of ${\cal A}_q$ can be constructed using the spin-$j$ K-operator ${\mathcal{K}}^{(j)}(u)$, that can be viewed as a spin-$j$ \textsl{universal} transfer matrix $\bt^{(j)}(u) \in \mathcal{A}_q((u^{-1}))$.
-A family of {\it universal} TT-relations between the universal transfer matrices can be calculated directly in the algebra ${\cal A}_q$:
+A construction of arbitrary spin K-operators for ${\mathcal A}_q$ is not only important for a better understanding of the universal K-matrix formalism for comodule algebras, but first of all because of applications in quantum integrable systems.
+Namely, as it is explained in~\cite{LBG}, a generating function of a commutative subalgebra of ${\mathcal A}_q$ can be constructed using the spin-$j$ K-operator~${\mathcal{K}}^{(j)}(u)$, that can be viewed as a spin-$j$ \textit{universal} transfer matrix $\bt^{(j)}(u) \in \mathcal{A}_q\bigl(\bigl(u^{-1}\bigr)\bigr)$.
+A family of {\it universal} TT-relations between the universal transfer matrices can be calculated directly in the algebra ${\mathcal A}_q$

-with $ \bt^{(0)}(u)\equiv 1$, $ \bt^{(-\h)}(u)\equiv 0$ and $f^{(j)}(u)$ is a generating function of central elements in $\mathcal{A}_q$ that is explicitly calculated~\cite{LBG}.
-Considering tensor product (or spin-chain) representations of the algebra $B={\cal A}_q$, one can show that the K-operators ${\mathcal{K}}^{(j)}(u)$ and the universal transfer matrices $\bt^{(j)}(u)$ map, respectively, to the `dressed' K-matrices and transfer matrices associated with various examples of integrable spin chains of XXZ type with generic boundary conditions.
-Importantly, whereas $f^{(j)}(u)$ in~(\ref{intro:TT}) is universal, its images with respect to the various $q$-Onsager quotients associated with the spin chains are not: \textit{the boundary conditions of the open integrable spin chains dictate what value the image of $f^{(j)}(u)$ takes.} In other words, the algebra ${\cal A}_q$ in a certain sense governs all known integrable boundary conditions through its quotients and degenerate cases~\cite{BB16}.
-Thus, many properties of the integrable models can be studied even before specializations to the spin-chain representations of ${\cal A}_q$, and so the K-operators of ${\cal A}_q$ can be used in the \textit{representation-independent} analysis of the related integrable models.
-The applications of our results to integrable models are discussed more in Section~\ref{sec8} and in our forthcoming paper~\cite{LBG}.
+with $ \bt^{(0)}(u)\equiv 1$, \smash{$ \bt^{(-\h)}(u)\equiv 0$} and $f^{(j)}(u)$ is a generating function of central elements in $\mathcal{A}_q$ that is explicitly calculated~\cite{LBG}.
+Considering tensor product (or spin-chain) representations of the algebra $B={\mathcal A}_q$, one can show that the K-operators ${\mathcal{K}}^{(j)}(u)$ and the universal transfer matrices $\bt^{(j)}(u)$ map, respectively, to the `dressed' K-matrices and transfer matrices associated with various examples of integrable spin chains of XXZ type with generic integrable boundary conditions.
+Importantly, whereas $f^{(j)}(u)$ in~(\ref{intro:TT}) is universal, its images with respect to the various $q$-Onsager quotients associated with the spin chains are not: \textit{the boundary conditions of the open integrable spin chains dictate what value the image of $f^{(j)}(u)$ takes.} In other words, the algebra ${\mathcal A}_q$ in a certain sense governs all known integrable boundary conditions through its quotients and degenerate cases~\cite{BB16}.
+Thus, many properties of the integrable models can be studied even before specializations to the spin-chain representations of ${\mathcal A}_q$, and so the K-operators of ${\mathcal A}_q$ can be used in the \textit{representation-independent} analysis of the related integrable models.
+The applications of our results to integrable models are discussed more in Section~\ref{sec8} and in our next paper~\cite{LBG}.